Using Kratom For Opioid Withdrawal: Is It Safe?

 These programs allow the participant to receive medications and approved medication-assisted treatments (MATs) to help ease the discomfort associated with opioid withdrawal.

-When a person attends a certified OUD treatment facility, they also have access to substance abuse treatment that is individually tailored to each person, which may include vocational or educational training, substance abuse treatment, case management, health care, and a number of other services.
+When a person attends a certified OUD treatment facility, they also have access to substance abuse treatment that is individually tailored to each person, which may include vocational or educational training, substance abuse treatment, case management, health care, and many other services.

 Treatment For Opioid And Kratom Addiction